Leonardo Soledispa

-Leonardo Javier Soledispa Cortés (born 15 January 1983) is an Ecuadorian footballer.
+Leonardo Javier Soledispa Cortés (born 15 January 1983) is a former Ecuadorian footballer, playing as a midfielder.
 He played in six matches for the Ecuador national football team from 2004 to 2006.
 He was also part of Ecuador's squad for the 2004 Copa América tournament.

 Career

-Soledispa started his career with Barcelona S.C.
+Soledispa started his career with Barcelona S.C., first playing for the club in the 2001 season.
+After the 2007 season, Soledispa left the club due to missing payments and claims of favoritism.
+The next season, he joined Deportivo Cuenca.